-- 1. When area or personnel exposure sampling indicates that the action level or permissible exposure limit of an OSHA regulated substance (29 CFR 1910 subpart Z) which requires exposure monitoring and medical surveillance is routinely exceeded. - 2.
+- 1. When area or personnel exposure sampling indicates the action level or permissible exposure limit of an OSHA regulated substance (29 CFR 1910 subpart Z) which requires exposure monitoring and medical surveillance is routinely exceeded. - 2.
 When laboratory personnel develop signs and symptoms of exposure specific to the chemical being used or stored in the area.
 A Safety Data Sheet (SDS) or other specific information will help to provide information concerning this evaluation. - 3.
 When a spill, leak, explosion or other circumstance occurs that may result in an exposure to the chemical.
 This includes direct eye or skin contact.

-When one of the above conditions are met, the Environmental Safety and Health Department will assist with supplying the following information to the physician performing the evaluation:
+When one of the above conditions is met, the Environmental Safety and Health Department in collaboration with the Principal Investigator/Lab Manager will assist with supplying the following information to the physician performing the evaluation: